 Folk song with beautiful guitar and harmonica work.
 Story song about

-Jesus’ life on this earth, and how he was a "Waymaker" for hopeless people.
+Jesus' life on this earth, and how he was a "Waymaker" for those who have no hope.

 The Nurses' Song

 Touching song honoring nurses that describes the comforting words said to

 a woman after loosing her husband of 30 years

 Beautiful folk story song featuring Mary's excellent guitar picking and

 harmonica about a lonesome cowboy who wouldn't trust anyone

 "Mary wowed the audience with her talent...She was

 surrounded by seven different instruments...she often played more than one

 instrument per song...Top quality entertainment."
 Janiel Stone, the